 The FML (Article 325) contains certain provisions as to the jurisdiction of the courts in cases involving collisions.
-The UAE Civil Procedure Code of 1992 as amended by Federal Laws No. 30 of 2005, 10 of 2014 and Federal Law No. 18 of 2018 ("CPC") appears to confer jurisdiction upon the UAE courts to hear a case against a foreign defendant who has no domicile or residence in the UAE and also to order provisional relief (such as the arrest of a vessel) even when the courts do not have jurisdiction to adjudicate upon the substantive merits of the matter.
+The UAE Civil Procedure Code of 1992 was most recently amended by Cabinet Resolutions Nos.
+27 of 2018 and 33 of 2020 ("CPC") and appears to confer jurisdiction upon the UAE courts to hear a case against a foreign defendant who has no domicile or residence in the UAE and also to order provisional relief (such as the arrest of a vessel) even when the courts do not have jurisdiction to adjudicate upon the substantive merits of the matter.